 I’m here to confirm what your gut is already telling you.
 That’s a load of crap.

-A lot of speakers are wasting their time on social media.
-Instead of concentrating on where they’re most likely to connect with clients, they are filling up the Hootsuite queue with quotes and inane pictures that have nothing to do with their business and will never resonate with their prospects.With great content and a sellable message you should be booking conferences, not posting pictures.
+A lot of business owners are wasting their time on social media.
+Instead of concentrating on creating great content for the platforms where they’re most likely to connect with clients, they end up filling a Hootsuite queue with quotes and inane pictures that have nothing to do with their business and will never resonate with their prospects.With great content and a sellable message you should be booking conferences, not posting pictures.
 Click To Tweet

 I recently had a client who was signed up for everything by her social media consultant; Pinterest, Instagram, Tumbler, Facebook, Twitter, LinkedIn etc. So instead of working on growing her speaking business, she was spending all her time trying to grow her social media followers.